 States and Capitals of India: History

 India is a sovereign, secular, democratic, republic country with a parliamentary system of government.
 India gained its independence on 15th August 1947.
 It is a land of rich cultural heritage and natural beauty.
-States and Capitals of India are the basis of its linguistic, cultural and geographical demarcation.
+States and Capitals of India are the basis of its linguistic, cultural, and geographical demarcation.
 Every state and union territory in India has an administrative, legislative and judicial capital of its own.
-After independence, it comprised of 2 political units namely the British Provinces and the Princely States.
+After independence, it comprised 2 political units namely the British Provinces and the Princely States.
 The partition between India and Pakistan gave three options to the princely states:

 - Joining India

 - Joining Pakistan

 - Remaining independent

 Out of the 552 princely states situated within India, 549 joined India and the remaining 3 refused to join India.
 However, they also integrated later.
 The Constitution of India was adopted on 26 November 1949 and it was implemented on 26 January 1950.
 The boundaries of the states of India are reorganized on a linguistic basis by the States Reorganisation Act, 1956.